Needs assessment

-Definition needs assessment
+Definition of needs assessment

-Overview of different types of requirements determination
+Overview of different types of needs assessment

 • Demand-driven scheduling